 - LPG is composed primarily of 40% propane and 60% butane.

-- LPG tank consist of several parts: valve (balbula), collar, cylinder information, tare weight, brand logo, net content and foot ring.
+- LPG tank consists of several parts: valve (balbula), collar, cylinder information, tare weight, brand logo, net content and foot ring.

 Characteristics of LPG